excalategit/myProjects/Incremental Load/project description.md

 - Clearer understanding of the need for upsert (DO UPDATE SET vs. DO NOTHING), the tables it is required on, and why.
 - An appreciation of efficiency and storage considerations in the process.
 - A realization of staging as the repository for historical data, while fact and dimension are used for unique data.
-- a better feel for the daily activities of a data engineer.
+- A better feel for the daily activities of a data engineer.